Breaking Down Oakland Raiders' Best, Worst Contracts

 For you math majors, that's an extra $2.4 million in addition to the $2.9 million cap hit.

-Lynch could also tack on $250,000 for nine touchdowns and that would double for scoring 12 times.
+Lynch could also tack on $250,000 for nine touchdowns, and that would double for scoring 12 times.
 By the way, he'd earn $1.5 million if the team goes to the postseason.

 For Beast Mode, it's simple, produce on a winning team and the dollars will accumulate.